 Provision of End-of-Life Computers for Working at Home

-- In cases where a staff member frequently works at home, the relevant Dean, Director or equivalent may assign the staff member an end-of-life computer for use at home.
-In such cases, the end-of-life computer may be additional to computer provided for the staff member at his or her workplace.
+- In cases where a staff member frequently works at home, the relevant Head of School, Director or equivalent may assign the staff member an end-of-life computer for use at home.
+In such cases, the end-of-life computer may be additional to computer provided for the staff member at their workplace.

-- Before an end-of-life computer is assigned under section 17 of this policy, the relevant Dean, Director or equivalent must be satisfied that the staff member has undertaken a minimum level of training to recognise and address health and safety issues associated with the set-up and use of the computer at home, either
+- Before an end-of-life computer is assigned under section 17 of this policy, the relevant Head of School, Director or equivalent must be satisfied that the staff member has undertaken a minimum level of training to recognise and address health and safety issues associated with the set-up and use of the computer at home, either

 - by attending an OOS awareness session within the previous five years, or